-Zipolo Habu resort on nearby Lola Island offers a unique diversity of fishing from saltwater fly, to deep sea fishing.
+The Munda area offers a unique diversity of fishing from saltwater fly, to deep sea fishing.
 Whether you want to troll for Spanish Mackerel, Sailfish and Marlin or bottom-fish for Coral Trout and Rosy Jobfish, the fishing grounds of the Munda area are unequaled, for beginners and sports fishing.

 Surfing in Munda

 Located near the mouth of the stunning Vona Vona lagoon, Skull Island is one of the most sacred places in the Munda region.
 Skull Island features a shrine containing the skulls of Roviana chiefs and warriors from the times when headhunting was considered customary.
 Skull Island also has an altar to the local fishing gods.

 Tetepare Island is the largest uninhabited island in the South Pacific covering approximately 118 square kilometres.
 Tetepare has untouched rainforest, gorgeous coral reefs, captivating cultural sites and unique wildlife.
 Swim or snorkel in Tetepare’s beautiful lagoons, walk in the rainforest, bird watch, relax on the beaches or visit cultural sites from the island’s renowned head hunting days.
 The accommodation is in traditional Melanesian leaf houses and set either on the edge of the rainforest or shores of the lagoon.